 It is important to ensure that they are fed a healthy, balanced diet that does not cause gastrointestinal upset.

-It is also very important to make sure these teacup-sized dogs are not jumping from heights.
+It is also very important to make sure these teacup-sized dogs are not jumping from heights as they are prone to patella luxation.
 This helps to decrease the risk of any broken bones.
 They should also not be roughhoused during play as their bones are very frail.

 The stubborn personality of this teddybear-like dog can also attribute to their high maintenance.